 - Assemble the baklava: Preheat the oven to 350 degrees F. Take the phyllo dough out of the packaging, unroll on a clean surface and cover with a clean kitchen towel.

 Spread half of the nut mixture all over the phyllo sheet and top with another 5 sheets (10 layers) and make sure to brush each sheet with melted butter.
-Top the phyllo dough evenly with the remaining nut mix, Repeat with the remaining 5-8 sheets of fillo and brush each sheet with melted butter.
+Top the phyllo dough evenly with the remaining nut mix, Repeat with the remaining 5-8 sheets of phyllo dough and brush each sheet with melted butter.

 Take the baklava out of the oven and immediately pour the cooled syrup all over the hot pastry.
 Let it sit at room temperature for at least 1 hour before serving.